kontax/otw-advent/challenge-zero/README.md

 1: /x $xmm0->v2_int64 = {0x985307f076af4410, 0xf88f0bd7ebcde711}
 (gdb)
 ```

+## Step 7 - Writing a decryption routine

 Now given the keys, and the ciphertext we're testing against located at 0x7de0 (0x54525E306D1134A090385136801AFEF7), we can create a function which decrypts that ciphertext.